Exploring. Training. Performing. Creating! With classes for all skill levels.

 Bio and picture coming soon!

 Nikki Renfroe, a native of the Chicago area, began studying dance at the age of three.
 Since then, she has gone on to receive her Bachelor of Fine Arts degree in Dance from the University of Illinois at Urbana-Champaign, as well as a Minor in Psychology.
-She recently earned her 200 hour yoga teacher training from Yoga Six.
+She received her 200 hour yoga teacher training from Yoga Six and is currently undergoing her training to be a prenatal yoga teacher.
 She has had the privilege of training through workshops and intensives with Columbia College, Point Park University, Deeply Rooted Dance Company, L.A.
 Contemporary Dance Company, Inaside Dance Chicago, and Aerial Dance Chicago.
-She has had the opportunity to perform in many local Chicago projects such as Carnivale, See Chicago Dance, Delve Arts Festival, Renassiance Black, and Activate!
+She has had the opportunity to perform in many local Chicago projects such as Carnival, See Chicago Dance, Delve Arts Festival, Renassiance Black, and Activate!
 Chicago.
 She is currently a company member with Noumenon Dance Ensemble and Simantikos Dance Chicago.
 In addition to teaching at INTUIT Dance, Nikki is the director of the dance program at Trinity High School and teaches yoga.
-Nikki teaches Ballet and Jazz at INTUIT Dance!
+Nikki teaches ballet, jazz, and yoga at INTUIT Dance!

 Nico Rubio, a Chicago Native Tap Dancer, Choreographer and Instructor, is universally recognized as one of the leading Tap Dancers of his generation.
 Nico has been Professionally Entertaining and Educating around much of Illinois and throughout the United States for over a decade.
 His international buzz has expanded his talents to the likes of Europe (Switzerland/Sweden/Italy/Spain) , Asia (China/Hong Kong/Taiwan/Japan), Central America (Costa Rica/Honduras/Guatemala) and South America (Brazil).
 He was also a recent recipient of the Chicago Dancemakers Forum’s RDDI and is now a sponsored artist at High Concept Labs.
 In an additional effort to build community and craft his own contribution, Nico has officially started his own Tap Company, 333 (Three Thirty Three).
 He is also an original member of Chicago based Tap Company Jus’LisTeN, as well as a New Orleans based Tap & Brass Band entitled, Tap That Brass.